davisdowdle/davisdowdle.github.io/_posts/2023-11-21-data-collection.md

 final.iloc[final[final['Parent'] == 'METROPOLITAN'].index, 1] = 'FRANCE'
 final.iloc[final[final['Parent'] == 'MICRONESIA'].index, 1] = 'FEDERATED STATES OF MICRONESIA'
 final.iloc[final[final['Parent'] == 'EXCLUDING ANTARCTICA'].index, 1] = 'WORLD'

+##remove country indexes duplicated because of currencies (most official currency favored) and then reset index
-final.drop(index = [8, 10, 75, 81, 86, 100, 117, 136, 147, 155, 158, 166, 170, 210, 219], inplace = True) #remove country indexes duplicated because of currencies (most official currency favored)
+final.drop(index = [8, 10, 75, 81, 86, 100, 117, 136, 147, 155, 158, 166, 170, 210, 219], inplace = True)
-final = final.reset_index(drop = True)
+final = final.reset_index(drop = True) #reset index
 ```

 Some final cleaning at the end was necessary to reconcile all inconsistencies.
-I renamed coolumns, hard-coded some corrections to discrepancies in country and parent country names, and selected only the most prominent currency for countries that accepted multiple.
+I renamed columns, hard-coded some corrections to discrepancies in country and parent country names, and selected only the most prominent currency for countries that accepted multiple.

 Voila!
 See the beautiful table directly below.
 The final product.